 - Perform a field sobriety test to test you BAC levels

 They cannot however, creep outside the scope of the checkpoint’s original purpose, which is to catch those driving under the influence.
 For instance, law enforcement officers cannot require all drivers stopping through the checkpoint to consent to a vehicle search in order to proceed through the checkpoint.

 In the end, DUI checkpoints are a very real thing that some people have to contend with.
 And, if you decide that drinking and driving is the way to get home, and you get caught up in a DUI checkpoint, you may find yourself in a lot of trouble.

 Don’t want that to happen?
 Besides not drinking and driving, consider these herbal alternatives to alcohol and drugs, and see for yourself whether attempting to pass a DUI checkpoint drunk is even worth it.

 Guest Post by Lindsay Liedke – Lindsay Liedke is a professional writer that loves writing informative and interesting articles on various subjects.
-In addition, she can be find musing over current events, all things trendy, and the best way to keep track of every super hero so she can play with her son “the right way” during her down time.
+In addition, she can be finding musing over current events, all things trendy, and the best way to keep track of every superhero so she can play with her son “the right way” during her down time.